 Finally, choose whether or not to include date/time tokens in the file name.
 Also, choose whether or not to enable Solaris compatibility.

 This tutorial taught you how to set up a Linux/SSH File Event Monitor.
+To view more documentation on this event monitor, check out its Technical Resources guide.
 More Linux event monitor tutorials are coming soon, so make sure you keep an eye on the Features page in the coming weeks.More Tutorials